 They’re just one of those things that require very little thought and usually, everyone loves them, so they’re a “no-brainer” when it comes to feeding a large group.

 Plus, sometimes I just don’t feel like using the grill and the oven sounds like a better idea.
+Or sometimes, even cooking brats in the air fryer in only 10 minutes is my favorite!

 How to Cook Brats in the Oven

-We love mixing things up and grabbing new flavors from the butcher shop from time to time.
+We also love mixing things up and grabbing new flavors from the butcher shop from time to time.

 However, I tend to keep brats in the freezer, like these beer brats, below, from Walmart for those unexpected group dinners or when we need something quick and easy.